 In the winter.
 Sugar maple twigs have a true terminal bud, and oppositely arranged leaf V-shaped leaf scars that meet each other across the twig.
 The buds are gray, with imbricate (shingled) scales.

 Where to find sugar maple.
 E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tell us that this species is “A large forest tree, and one of the dominants of the Beech-Maple Forest region; in moist, rich, but well-drained soil.
 Widely distributed in Ohio, but less common in the area of the Prairie Peninsula and on the Illinoian Till Plain of southwestern Ohio. ” Conspicuous in spring because of the numerous yellow flowers in tassel-like clusters; leaves turning yellow to orange and deep red in fall.
 A valuable tree, and the chief source of maple syrup.”

 Oooh, ooh!
 I have a question!

 What are the three main plant mating systems?
-Flowers that each contain both functional stamens and pistils (these are sometimes called “perfect” flowers) are “hermaphroditic.”
-Plants like sugar maple that produce unisexual (either male or female) flowers can either be monoecious (having both sexes on the same plant, like most sugar maples) or dioecious (with separate male and female individuals, like some sugar maples).
+Flowers that each contain both functional stamens and pistils are “perfect” flowers.
+Plants like sugar maple that produce unisexual (either male or female) flowers can either be monoecious (having both sexes on the same plant, like most sugar maples) or dioecious (with separate male and female plants/individuals, like some sugar maples).